librato/heroku-addon-docs/addon-doc.md

 After installing Librato you will need to explicitly set a value for `LIBRATO_SOURCE` in the app configuration. `LIBRATO_SOURCE` informs the Librato service that the metrics coming from each of your dynos belong to the same application.

     :::term
-    $ heroku config:add LIBRATO_SOURCE=myappname
+    $ heroku config:set LIBRATO_SOURCE=myappname

 The value of `LIBRATO_SOURCE` must be composed of characters in the set `A-Za-z0-9.:-_` and no more than 255 characters long.
 You should use a permanent name, as changing it in the future will cause your historical metrics to become disjoint.

-## Using with Rails 3.x
+## Using with Ruby

+Ruby is currently supported as either Rails 3 or Rack applications.
+For other Ruby environments please contact us through one of the methods described below in the *Support* section.

+### Rails 3 Installation

 Verify that the `LIBRATO_USER` and `LIBRATO_SOURCE` variables are set.

-Ruby on Rails applications need to add the following entry into their `Gemfile` specifying the Librato client library.
+Ruby-on-Rails applications need to add the following entry into their `Gemfile` specifying the Librato client library.

     :::ruby
     gem 'librato-rails'